skeoop/skeoop.github.io/index.md

 Git
 </td>
 <td markdown="span">
-Git material moved to [ISP course site](https://cpske.github.io/ISP/git/).
+Git material is on the [ISP course site](https://cpske.github.io/ISP/git/).
 You should study
 "Intro to Git"  and "Git Basics" slides
 "Using Github" document and slides
 </td>